City of Chicago Zoning Changes & DecisionsDelivered Same-Day

 in the Chicago Market

-Last month, 398 zoning activity items were flagged across City of Chicago.
-Rezoning votes, variance requests, PUD approvals — each one a potential deal or threat to your portfolio.
+Last month, 813 zoning insights were flagged across City of Chicago.
+Rezoning votes, variance requests, PUD approvals - each one a potential deal or threat to your portfolio.
 How many did you catch?

 Recent meetings with zoning keywords detected by ZoneWire.
 Subscribe to get all alerts in real time.